awslabs/aws-mysql-jdbc/README.md

 When the driver throws a SQLException with code ```08001```, it means the original connection failed, and the driver tried to failover to a new instance, but was unable to.
 There are various reasons this may happen: no nodes were available, a network failure occurred, etc. In this scenario, please wait until the server is up or other problems are solved.
 (Exception will be thrown.)

 ##### 08S02 - Communication Link
-When the driver throws a SQLException with code ```08S02```, it means the original connection failed when the autocommit is set to true, and the driver successfully failed over to another available instance in the cluster.
+When the driver throws a SQLException with code ```08S02```, it means the original connection failed while autocommit was set to true, and the driver successfully failed over to another available instance in the cluster.
 However, any session state configuration of the initial connection is now lost.
 In this scenario, the user should:

 - Reuse and re-configure the original connection (e.g., Re-configure session state to be the same as the original connection).